rubenhortas/rubenhortas.github.io/_posts/2025-08-16-nftables-dynamic-antispoofing-networkmanager.md

 ## Why?

 I while ago I wrote my article [Migrate from iptables to nftables](https://rubenhortas.github.io/posts/migrate-iptables-nftables/), in which I explained how to migrate from iptables to nftables and why.
-I guess many of you have noticed that I included an static antispoofing rule.
+I guess many of you have noticed that I included a static antispoofing rule.

 The computer on which I configured that firewall acts as a server, it only has that network interface and doesn't change networks.
 So, configuring a static antispoofing rule on that computer, is very simple and very easy to mantain.